bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 structured data.

 I also explored creating generic functions that operate on channels in a manner similar to how core Clojure functions operate on sequences.

 I feel like I am witnessing a confluence of very powerful paradigms.
-Functional programming, functional reactive programming, communicating sequential processes, and all the beauties of Clojure that allow us to be very plastic about how we approach and solve a certain problem.
+Functional programming, functional reactive programming, communicating sequential processes, and all the beauties of Clojure that allow us to be very plastic about how we approach and solve a problem.
+It's really remarkable.

 Resources: